Quentin Palfrey

-Quentin Palfrey (born April 29, 1974) is an American lawyer, policymaker, and political candidate.
-He currently serves as Deputy General Counsel at the United States Department of Commerce.
+Quentin Palfrey (born April 29, 1974) is an American lawyer, policymaker, and politician.
+He currently serves as Director of Federal Funds and Infrastructure in the Massachusetts Executive Office for Administration and Finance.
 He previously served as the Executive Director of the Abdul Latif Jameel Poverty Action Lab (J-PAL) North America and is the Co-Director of the Global Access in Action project at the Berkman Klein Center for Internet & Society.

 During President Obama’s first term, Palfrey worked as Senior Advisor for Jobs & Competitiveness in the White House Office of Science and Technology Policy.
 In that role, he served as lead policy staffer on reform efforts and also coordinated White House input into a report to Congress on the national strategy for innovation and competitiveness.
 He has written and spoken widely on innovation, poverty, and evidence-based policy.

 Palfrey was the Democratic candidate in the 2018 Massachusetts election for lieutenant governor, running with gubernatorial candidate Jay Gonzalez against the incumbents, Governor Charlie Baker and Lieutenant Governor Karyn Polito of the Republican Party.
 The Baker/Polito ticket won the November general election by a margin of 1,781,341 votes to 885,770 cast for the Democrats.